 How are businesses measuring the ROI of content marketing?

-There are several factors to look at when calculating the ROI on content marketing.
+There are several factors to look at when calculating the content marketing ROI on content marketing.
 Many use basic analytics tools; others pay for more detailed reports.
 There are several areas marketers should look at to measure attention.
 For instance, easy metrics that are measurable include click-throughs to website, navigation to sales pages, blog posts and social media.
 Other questions to consider include:

 • Organic search.
 How much of the website’s traffic is coming naturally?